foundeo/fixinator/README.md

 ### path

 The folder or file to scan.
-As of version 2.0 you can also pass a file globber pattern.
+As of version 2.0 you can also pass a [file globber](https://commandbox.ortusbooks.com/usage/parameters/globbing-patterns) pattern, eg: `path=c:\code\**.cfc`

 ### confidence